Career Stories

 A: I'm going to bring the excitement.
 I'm going to bring the empowerment.
 And I just want folks to just sit back and just take it all in, take copious notes.
 I will leave the audience with ways and strategies of taking action to own their career.

 Don’t miss out on the fun.
-Secure your spot at WCF to hear more from Dr. Bryant and connect in person!
+Secure your spot at WCF 2025 to hear from incredible ladies like Dr. Bryant and connect in person!